 Whereas most shows showed a slide in the week before last, a healthy increase — often in the six-figure range — was more the norm this time around.
 Long-runners The Lion King, Wicked and Aladdin all posted breathtaking numbers.
 Aladdin took in $699,502 more at the till than the previous week, soaring to a $2,048,348 box-office total.

-Look Back at Disney's Aladdin on Broadway
+Look Back at the Original Broadway Cast of Disney's Aladdin on Broadway

 The Lion King’s box office collections jumped by $723,998, for a total of $2,436,498.
 Wicked had the best increase of the week.
 It raked in $782,716 more than it had the week before, making for a weekly number of $2,290,873.
 (Fiddler on the Roof also shows a surge to the tune of $731,657, but that was due to having played its first full week of previews at the Broadway Theatre.
 The previous week it only performed four previews.)
 Other shows that registered a six-figure leap included The Phantom of the Opera ($382,555), The King and I ($306,445), The Illusionist ($220,500), The Gin Game ($119,114), The Curious Incident of the Dog in the Night-Time ($166,586), The Book of Mormon ($368,249), Something Rotten! ($272,419), The School of Rock ($567,539), Matilda ($475,380), Les Misérables ($246,570), Kinky Boots ($135,260), Jersey Boys ($191,780), Hamilton ($383,123), Fun Home ($190,908), Finding Neverland ($317,109), Chicago ($152,485), and An American in Paris ($122,704).